Joshua 17

 Thou Shalt Drive Out the Canaanites

 - Romans 8:31, 37If God be for us, who can be against us?... we are more than conquerors through him that loved us.The promise set over the iron chariots (v.
-18) - the strong thing in the valley is not the last word.
+18) - God's word overrides the strength arrayed in the valley.

 - Judges 4:3he had nine hundred chariots of iron; and twenty years he mightily oppressed the children of Israel.The iron chariots faced again later - and overcome, when Israel believed the word that stood over them (v.
 18).